 will get too much paint and not enough air coming out of the gun.
 This will

 cause runs to form and will take longer to dry in between coats so make sure that there is enough air flowing out of the gun.
 The right amount of air flow to paint will give you a good even spray pattern (spray should not appear too dry or too wet).
-So test on a small corner or a cardboard surface before applying it on the surface you intend to color. (if you find the paint too thick you can add upto 5% water to it to make it flow better)
+So test on a small corner or a cardboard surface before applying it on the surface you intend to color. (if you find the paint too thick you can add up to 5% water to it to make it flow better)

-3) First apply a light coat to cover the surface.
+3) First apply a light coat of leather dye to cover the surface.
 Then cover all edges and surface protrusions.
 This coat is essential.
 Allow a flash off time of at least 10 minutes if you have not added any water to the mixed color and 20 to 30 minutes if you have added water.
 The presence of any silicone will be immediate at this point, as fish eyes, dimples, or craters.
 If you have a heat gun or hot air hair dryer use it in between coats to dry the surface and give the water in the paint a chance to flash off.
 Too much heat will lift the paint so be careful and lightly blow some hot air over the surface to help the water evaporate.
 At times it may appear that there are fish eyes or craters on parts of the surface, but not all over the surface.
 This is probably due to the fact that all the water has not yet flashed off.
 Be patient.
 The heat gun or hair dryer will help evaporate the water and you will notice that the craters or fish eyes start to get smaller or disappear.

 4) Apply a second moderate coat.
 If after the 2nd moderate coat and hot blow dry over the surface you still see fish eyes or craters then you need to clean the entire surface completely and make sure that there are no silicone or contaminants still on the surface.
 This may be done in a number of passes, depending on the spray gun positioning and physical set-up.
 Care should be taken not to allow runs to form.
 It is essential that several even coats are applied rather than one or 2 heavy coats.
 Never apply in heavy coats, as excessive coating will lead to problems.
 The APPROVED APPLICATOR must ensure that the average thickness of the coating shall be a minimum of 50microns on all the exposed external surfaces.
 Let surface dry for about 20 minutes.